terikon/cordova-plugin-photo-library/README.md

     thumbnailWidth: 512,
     thumbnailHeight: 384,
     quality: 0.8,
-    useOriginalFileNames: false // default, true will be much slower on iOS }, function partialCallback(partialLibrary) { // optional
-    // If this callback provided and loading library takes time, it will be called each 0.5 seconds with
+    itemsInChunk: 100, // Loading large library takes time, so output can be chunked so that result callback will be called on
-    // library that filled up to this time.
-You can start displaying photos to user right then.
+    chunkTimeSec: 0.5, // each X items, or after Y secons passes.
+You can start displaying photos immediately.
-  }
+    useOriginalFileNames: false // default, true will be much slower on iOS }
 );
 ```